Analysis of the infinite server queues with semi-Markovian multivariate discounted inputs: Application: Infinite server queues modulated by an external semi-Markovian process

 The model described in Section \ref{sec:model} is flexible enough to study the following process in queueing theory and actuarial science.
-We consider here a semi-Markov process $\{Y(t),\ t\ge 0\}$ with finite state space $\{1,\ldots,\kappa \}$, jump times $(T_i)_{i\in\nbN}$ such that $(T_i-T_{i-1})_{i\in\nbN^*}$ is iid distributed as $\tau$ with cdf $F$, and the embedded Markov chain $\{ Y(T_n),\ n\in\nbN\}$ having transition matrix and stationary distribution denoted by $P_Y=(p_Y(\ell, m))_{\ell,m=1,...,\kappa}$ and $\pi_Y=(\pi_Y(\ell))_{\ell=1,...,\kappa}$ respectively.
-Let us suppose that $\{Y(t),\ t\ge 0\}$ models the arrival of customers or claims, such that the $n$th arriving customer has service time/delay $\L_{n,(Y(T_{n-1}),Y(T_n))}$, where $((\L_{n,(\ell, m)})_{\ell,m=1,...,\kappa})_{n\in\nbN}$ is an iid sequence, with independent $\L_{n,(\ell, m)}$'s, $n\in\nbN,\ell,m=1,\ldots,\kappa$.
-In other words, if $N_t$ denotes the number of clients arrived by time $t$, the $N_t$th customer has service time which depends on both states of the semi Markov process at the switching time $T_{N_t}$ and the state prior to this switching time (i.e. depending on both state $Y(T_{N_t})$ and $Y(T_{N_t}-)$), as illustrated in Figure \ref{fig:modulating}.
-This model has potential applications in queueing theory where an incoming customer may inspect the state of the environment $Y(T_{N_t}-)$ before deciding to join the queue; in an actuarial setting, there are different reasons for the reporting delay when the IBNR claims are considered.
+We consider here a semi-Markov process $\{Y(t),\ t\ge 0\}$ with finite state space $\{1,...,\kappa \}$, jump times $(T_i)_{i\in\nbN}$ such that $(T_i-T_{i-1})_{i\in\nbN^*}$ is iid distributed as $\tau$ with cdf $F$, and the embedded Markov Chain $\{ Y(T_n),\ n\in\nbN\}$ having transition matrix and stationary distribution denoted by $P_Y=(p_Y(\ell, m))_{\ell,m=1,...,\kappa}$ and $\pi_Y=(\pi_Y(\ell))_{\ell=1,...,\kappa}$ respectively.
+Let us suppose that $\{Y(t),\ t\ge 0\}$ models the arrival of customers or claims, such that the $n$th arriving customer has service time/delay $L^\ast_{n,(Y(T_{n-1}),Y(T_n))}$ where $(L^\ast_{n,(\ell, m)})_{n\in\nbN, \ell,m=1,...,\kappa}$ is an iid sequence of rvs $L^\ast_{n,(\ell, m)}$'s, $n\in\nbN,\ell,m=1,...,\kappa$.
+We also let $(L^\ast_{(\ell, m)})_{\ell,m=1,...,\kappa}$ a generic corresponding rv with LT denoted as $\scrL_{\ell,m}(u)=\nbE(e^{-u L^\ast_{(\ell,m)}})$ for $u\geq 0$.
+In other words, if $N_t$ denotes the number of clients arrived by time $t$, the $N_t$th customer has service time which depends on both states of the semi-Markov process at the switching time $T_{N_t}$ and prior to this switching time (i.e. depending on both states $Y(T_{N_t})$ and $Y(T_{N_t}-)$), as illustrated in Figure \ref{fig:modulating}.
+This model has potential applications in queueing theory where an incoming customer may inspect the state of the environment $Y(T_{N_t}-)$ before deciding to join the queue; in an actuarial setting, there are different reasons for the determination of reporting delay for the IBNR claims.
 In particular, in this case, this model allows random fluctuations in the underlying delay distribution influenced by external process.
 For example, policyholder may decide to delay the submission of claims under special circumstances such as the external environment process is in a particular state.
-We also let $(\L_{(\ell, m)})_{\ell,m=1,...,\kappa}$ a generic corresponding rv.
-Also note that some flexibility for this rv is available, for example one may have $\nbP(\L_{(\ell, m)}=0)>0$, implying that a customer finding the environment in state $\ell$ before it switches to state $m$ decides not to join the queue with positive probability.
-Also, in the case of IBNR claims, some claims do not have any delays to be reported, that is, once they occur they are immediately reported to the insurers, see the discussion concerning the numerical application at the end of Section \ref{subsec:expo_service_times}.
+Also note that some flexibility for this rv is available, for example one may have $\nbP(L^\ast_{(\ell, m)}=0)>0$, implying that a customer finding the environment in state $\ell$ before it switches to state $m$ decides not to join the queue with positive probability.